Key Takeaways

 Glass containers are a great addition to any kitchen, but like any material, they work best when used correctly.
 With a little care and the right techniques, you can keep your containers in top shape while making meal prep, storage, and cleanup a whole lot easier.

-Avoid stacking heavy cookware or other containers on top of glass storage, especially in the fridge or freezer.
-If space is tight, look for containers designed to nest neatly without added pressure.
+- Avoid stacking heavy pots or other containers on top of glass in the refrigerator or freezer.

-Casseroles and baked dishes can go straight from oven to fridge.
-Just let them cool slightly before refrigerating to avoid temperature stress.
+- Casseroles & baked dishes can go straight from the oven to the fridge — just let them cool a little first.

-For meal prep, choose containers with dividers or a range of sizes to portion snacks, mains, and sides without mixing them.
-This keeps food organized and easy to grab throughout the week.
+- Meal prep: choose divided containers or a mix of sizes to keep snacks, mains, and sides organized and ready to grab all week.

 tips